timseifer/Splender/README.md

 If this doesn't work compile with clang++

-Rulebooke can be found here:
+Rule book can be found here:
 https://cdn.1j1ju.com/medias/7f/91/ba-splendor-rulebook.pdf

 Terminal commands are here: